Configure CloudGuard Network for GCP MIG

 • Install the Security Management Server on-premises and connect it to the internal VPC over a Cloud VPN.

-To deploy the Security Management Server in GCPClosed Google® Cloud Platform is a suite of products and services that includes hosting, cloud computing, database services and more., refer to the Check Point CloudGuard Network Security NGFW and Threat Prevention (BYOL).
+To deploy the Security Management Server in GCPClosed See 'Google Cloud Platform'., go to the Check Point CloudGuard Network Security NGFW and Threat Prevention (BYOL).

 Notes: